nih-cfde/published-documentation/docs/about/portalguide.md

 The pie chart updates automatically and displays the number of subjects for each anatomy category (e.g., blood plasma, saliva, tissue, etc.) across all Common Fund programs based on the assay type selected.

-#### Filter the Anatomy by Common Fund Program Chart
+#### Filter the Samples by Anatomy and CF Program Chart

 ![alt_text](../images/Samples_by_Anatomy_Chart.png "Anatomy by CF Program")

-To filter the anatomy by Common Fund program chart:
+To filter the Samples by Anatomy and CF Program chart:

 1. Select the **CF Program** from the drop-down.
 Options include:
     *   LINCS